isomerpages/nlb-biblioasia/_oct-2021/the-modern-girls-of-pre-war-singapore.md

 #### **A Modern Girl By Any Other Name**

-While the term “Modern Girl” first appeared during the 1920s and 30s, the use of the term “girl” was popularised in England in the late 19th century and referred to “working-class and middle-class unmarried women who occupied an ephemeral free space between childhood and adulthood.”
+While the term “Modern Girl” first appeared during the 1920s and 30s, the use of the term “girl” was popularised in England in the late 19th century and referred to “working-class and middle-class unmarried women who occupied an ephemeral free space between childhood and adulthood”.
 By the 1920s and 30s, however, “girl” had come to refer to young women who aspired to subvert conventional female roles and expectations.[^8]

 The Modern Girl went by different names in different places.
 In the US, she was sometimes known as a “flapper”, in China as 摩登小姐 (<i>modeng xiaojie</i>; modern young lady) and in India as <i>kallege ladki</i> (college girl).
 In Singapore, the English-language press commonly referred to her as the Modern Girl or Modern Woman.
 Regardless of what she was called, Modern Girls were identified as young women with an “up-to-date and youthful femininity”, provocative in behaviour and fashion that drew influence from other countries.[^9]